Research projects

 Precision medicine approach for PanNET treatment

 Group Perren Up to date, no therapy prediction based on specific molecular profile is possible for PanNET patients.
-We recently established patient-derived tumoroid cultures from PanNET patients which resemble features of original tumor tissue and which can be used for in vitro drug screenings.
-We are currently assessing the utility of PanNET tumoroids to predict patient therapy response and to identify novel epigenetic treatment options.
-Also, we aim at identifying specific molecular profiles through DNA sequencing, methylation- and gene expression analysis to predict therapy response in vitro and on the patients.
+We recently established patient-derived tumoroid cultures from PanNEN patients which resemble features of original tumor tissue and which can be used for in vitro drug screenings.
+We demonstrated the utility of PanNEN tumoroids to predict patient therapy response and we identified novel epigenetic treatment options.
+Recently we established xenograft of PanNEN on Zebrafish embryos to further exploit in precision medicine.

 Metabolic changes in PanNET

 Group Perren Critical metabolic changes are early hallmarks of cancer cells.
-Emerging epigenetic, transcriptional and translational data suggest that PanNET cells undergo substantial metabolic reprogramming.
+Emerging epigenetic, transcriptional and translational data suggest that PanNET cells undergo substantial metabolic reprogramming and develop distinct metabolic subtypes.
 However, the identity, functional consequences and therapeutic potential of metabolic changes in PanNET remain up until now largely unknown and untested.
-Our multimodal, integrated analysis of PanNET cell culture and tissue samples of various stages of tumor development by modern mass spectrometry, fluorescence microscopy and RNAseq data will delineate these metabolic and test novel therapeutic strategies.
+Our multimodal, integrated analysis of PanNET cell culture and tissue samples of various stages by modern mass spectrometry, fluorescence microscopy and RNAseq data will delineate these metabolic changes and test novel therapeutic strategies.

 Dendritic cells and their co-stimulatory properties for cytotoxic T cells in melanoma